 An electronic version is available here; hard copies are available by contacting the Coralville or Ankeny labs.
 Contact information is at the bottom of the page.

 The State Hygienic Laboratory publishes peer-reviewed articles and presents academic posters to advance public health laboratory science and collaborative research.
-SHL scientists partner with many federal and state entities, including CDC, the Association of Public Health Laboratories, Iowa DNR, Iowa Department of Public Health, FDA and USDA, among others.
+SHL scientists partner with many federal and state entities, including CDC, the Association of Public Health Laboratories, Iowa DNR, State of Iowa Department of Health and Human Services, FDA and USDA, among others.
 University faculty, staff and students also are primary research partners.

 The IDNR Guidebook is a manual for the Iowa Department of Natural Resource’s environmental personnel who collect air, land, and water samples across Iowa for testing at the State Hygienic Lab.
 It includes detailed information about SHL’s analytical testing capabilities related to IDNR programs and services.
 It contains detailed instructions regarding proper sample collection, storage, shipping to ensure accurate and timely testing, and how to access reports via our secure web portal.
 The IDNR Guidebook test menu does not reflect the full scope of environmental testing performed at the State Hygienic Laboratory.